Stool233/logseq-store/pages/Mathematics for Computer Science.md

 -
 - Teaching Materials
 	- What is a Proof
+		- proposition（命题）
 			- A proposition is a statement (communication) that is either true or false.